ShykhovMyron/ShykhovMyron/README.md

 - 🆕  New technologies and frameworks
 </br>

-📖 <b>Currently learning and improving on Spring, MongoDB, AWS, Kubernetes</b>
+📖 <b>Currently learning and improving on AWS, Docker, Kubernetes</b>

 🤝 <b>I’m looking to build and contribute to 🚀*revolutionary projects*🚀</b>